cutaway-security/ics-summit-2025-osint-workshop/task3.md

 ## Next Step

-When you are done, move onto [Task 4](task4.md): Start SpiderFoot Information Gathering.
+When you are done, move onto [Task 4](task4.md): Initial Website Review.